CtrlK

 Specificity

 The description names the domain (popups, modals, overlays, etc.) and mentions 'create or optimize' as actions, but doesn't list multiple specific concrete actions like 'design exit-intent triggers, A/B test modal copy, configure display rules, optimize lead capture forms.'
-The actions remain somewhat high-level.
+The actions remain somewhat general.

 2 / 3